sdorra/airline/README.md

 </dependency>
 ```

 Snapshot artifacts of the latest source are also available using the version `1.0.3-SNAPSHOT` from the [OSSRH repositories](http://central.sonatype.org/pages/ossrh-guide.html#ossrh-usage-notes).
-There is also a `2.0.0-SNAPSHOT` which represents a more significant refactoring of some of the functionality with the aim of making the library more configurable and extensible.

-Please note that the `1.0.x` release line represents significant breaking changes from the previous `0.9.x` releases, please review the Change Log before attempting to upgrade an application that uses an older version.
+`2.0.0-SNAPSHOT` represents a more significant rewrite with the aim of making the library more configurable and extensible.

 ## Build Status